 A new layer of liquifying will open at this stage.

-Select the Forward Warp Tool (Shortcut: W) from the liquify menu
+Select the Forward Warp Tool (Shortcut: W) from the menu bar of the Liquify Layer

 Use the brush to fix the distorted pixels on the images.
 Click on the “Show backdrop” option in the right menu to check the differences